ikanaki/orientation-exam-1/README.md

-- this endpoints sends a Death Star to planet with given ID, destroying the planet (and making millions of voices suddenly cry out in terror).
+- this endpoints sends a Death Star to planet with given ID, destroying the planet (and making millions of voices suddenly cry out in terror)

 - Any ships currently located on destroyed planet flee (both docked and undocked ships), meaning they move to some other planet that remains.
-  - It's up to you to decide which planet ships move to (can be random, can be first planet...)
+  - It's up to you to decide which planet ships move to (can be random, can be first planet in database...)

 - planet is removed from database